Home » Repurposed Furniture » Upholstered Twin Headboard Bench

 I have a great no-sew upholstered twin headboard bench to share with you.
 I hope you love it as much as I do.

 You know I love making benches from headboards.
-However, I try to change them up ever so often.
-I decided to give a softer touch to this upholstered twin headboard bench.
+However, I try to change them up occasionally.
+I decided to give this upholstered twin headboard bench a softer touch.

 It started with these twin bed pieces.
 I’ve had them for a long time, I believe I got them from my sister.

 I used my circular saw to cut one piece in half.
-Then I cut some off the posts with my compound miter saw to make the armrests shorter than the back.
+Then, I cut some off the posts with my compound miter saw to shorten the armrests to the back.

 This small level is great for tight places.
-It's important to make sure that all of your pieces are level and plumb.
+It’s essential to ensure all of your pieces are level and plumb.

-To make sure the twin headboard seat will be level, I needed a longer level.
-Sometimes the bottom board on the back (headboard) may not be low enough to attach your sides and rest your seat.
-In that case you will need to add a piece as I did here.
+I needed a longer level to ensure the twin headboard seat would be level.
+Sometimes, the bottom board on the back (headboard) may not be low enough to attach your sides and rest your seat.
+In that case, you must add a piece, as I did here.

 Tip: if you don’t have a long level, you can attach your small level to a yardstick with a rubber band.